statisticalbiotechnology/cb2030/qa/testing.md

 * Q: Could you clearify the concept of using critical values?
 When do you use this instead of p-values, and what is the difference?
   Q: What is the difference between p-value and critical value?
 When do use which one?
+  > A: A critical value is the Xobs that corresponds to a $p$ value of a the significance level we decided up front.

 * Q: In the Wikipedia article it is mentioned that some argue against the use of significance thresholds, that it could be sufficient to interpret the p-value directly.
 What makes the use of significance thresholds important, other than to be able to state if a hypothesis can be rejected or not?